 A loss of libido can have a range of physical or psychological causes, including:

 - Relationship problems

 - Previous mental or physical trauma

-- Excessive alcohol and drug use
+- Excessive alcohol consumption or drug use

-Sex drive can also fall if a woman's natural testosterone levels drop.
+Libido can also fall if a woman's natural testosterone levels drop.
 Testosterone is produced in the ovaries and adrenal glands, so levels can drop if these are removed or they're not functioning properly.